Ernest Gowers: Plain Words and Modern English Usage

 In 1956, at the age of 76, Gowers accepted a commission from the Oxford University Press to undertake the first revision of H W Fowler's Modern English Usage, which had been in print since 1926 with only very minor changes.
 It took Gowers nine years to complete the task.
 In 1996, Gowers' edition was succeeded by a more radical revision, edited by Robert Burchfield.

 Gowers bought a house in Sussex in the 1930s and lived there permanently after the war, writing books and managing a small farm.
 He became chairman of the board of the hospital where his father had worked, the National Hospital for Nervous Diseases (now the National Hospital for Neurology and Neurosurgery), Queen Square, London, and was on the board of Le Court Cheshire Home near Petersfield.

 Gowers died in April 1966, at King Edward VII Hospital, Midhurst, Sussex, age 85, nine months after his revision of Fowler's Modern English Usage was published.

 Honours and awards

-Gowers was created CB in 1917, Chevalier of the Order of the Crown of Belgium in 1918, KBE in 1926, KCB in 1928, GBE in 1945, and GCB in 1953.
+Gowers was appointed CB in 1917, Chevalier of the Order of the Crown of Belgium in 1918, KBE in 1926, KCB in 1928, GBE in 1945, and GCB in 1953.
 He was Gentleman Usher of the Purple Rod of the Order of the British Empire, 1952–60.
 He was a Freeman of Royal Borough of the Kingston-on-Thames.

 Gowers received an honorary doctorate from Manchester University, was an honorary fellow of Clare College, Cambridge, and an honorary Associate of the Royal Institute of British Architects, and was elected president of the English Association (1956–57).